Watch Aerial Firefighting Aircraft Extinguish Flames from the Sky

-Here a DC-10 fights the River Fire in California.
-When this blaze joined the Ranch Fire to become the Mendocino Complex Fire, it also became the largest wildfire in California history.
+DC-10s were active in the fight against the River Fire in California.
+When this blaze joined the Ranch Fire to become the Mendocino Complex Fire, it became the largest wildfire in California history.
 At over 283,800 acres, it has burned an area far larger than New York City—larger even than Los Angeles.
 CAL FIRE says it doesn’t expect the fire to be fully extinguished until September.

 The modified DC-10 can drop 12,000 gallons of fire retardant.
 It’s the CAL FIRE workhorse, but they also have something much larger in their arsenal.

 The Global Supertanker

 View this post on Instagram

 The Global Supertanker, a modified 747 airliner, is the largest aerial firefighting aircraft in the world.
 Its massive fuselage, which used to hold 600 passengers at a time, is now home to pressurized tanks that hold 19,000 gallons of retardant.